-(In millions) Nine Months Ei 30, 2 nded September 2016 Year Ended December 31, 2015
+(In millions) Nine Months Ended Se 30, 2016 ptember Year Ended December 31, 2015

 Balance beginning of period \$ 8.7 \$ 16.2

 Additions 94.9 0.5

-Collections - (8.0)
+Collections (8.0)

 Balance end of period \$ 103.6 \$ 8.7

-The collectability of MSA LLC's insurance receivables is regularly evaluated and we believe that the amounts recorded are probable of collection.
 These conclusions are based on analysis of the terms of the underlying insurance policies, experience in successfully recovering cumulative trauma product liability claims from our insurers under other policies, the financial ability of the insurance carriers to pay the claims, understanding and interpretation of the relevant facts and applicable law and the advice of MSA LLC's outside legal counsel.
 We believe that successful resolution of insurance litigation with various insurance carriers over the years, as well as the recent trial verdict favorable outcome, demonstrate that we have strong legal positions concerning MSA LLC's rights to coverage.
 The trial verdict is described below.